misterfourtytwo/filler/konstruktor_structure.md

 - **Responsive** - Works on all devices
 - **Extensible** - Easy to add new features

-That's Filler in a nutshell - a beautiful, well-organized pixel art studio that brings joy to creators everywhere! 🎨✨
+That's Konstruktor in a nutshell - a beautiful, well-organized pixel art studio that brings joy to creators everywhere! 🎨✨